epfml/Bi-Sent2Vec/README.md

 TLDR: This library provides cross-lingual numerical representations (features) for words, short texts, or sentences, which can be used as input to any machine learning task with applications geared towards cross-lingual word translation, cross-lingual sentence retrieval as well as cross-lingual downstream NLP tasks.
 The library is a cross-lingual extension of [Sent2Vec](https://github.com/epfml/sent2vec).

+Bi-Sent2Vec vectors are also well suited to monolingual tasks as indicated by a marked improvement in the monolingual quality of the word embeddings.
+(For more details, see [paper](https://arxiv.org/abs/1912.12481))

 ### Table of Contents

 * [Setup and Requirements](#setup-and-requirements)